tonybaltovski/husky-sphinx-tutorials/doc/index.rst

 .. _Husky: https://clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/

 ..
 Warning::
   These tutorials assume that you are comfortable working with `ROS2 <https://docs.ros.org/en/foxy/index.html>`_.
+Also, the accessory support for ROS2 is not the same as ROS1.
+Contact support if you are not confident prior to upgrading at support@clearpathrobotics.com.

 :doc:`Simulation <HuskySimulation>` is a logical place for most users to start, as this is universally applicable; understanding how to effectively operate Husky in simulation is valuable whether you are in the testing phase with software you intend to ultimately deploy on a real Husky, or you do not have one and are simply exploring the platform's capabilities.